Bad Day (Fuel song): Music video

 A music video was made for the song.
 At the beginning, lead vocalist Brett Scallions sits across a man with a cane and starts singing.
 The scene then changes to a woman who suffers various misfortunes, including spilling her coffee, breaking a heel on the sidewalk, and getting into a car accident.
 Throughout these scenes, Scallions becomes more emotional as he sings to the man, who writes in a book.
 At the video's conclusion, the woman walks into the room Scallions is in but fades away after she sits down beside him.
 As Scallions walks out, the man discovers the woman's now-fixed heels on the floor.
 The video was added to VH1's playlist on the week ending June 3, 2001, and to the playlists of MTV and MTV2 the following week.

 Track listing

-All songs were written by Bell except where noted.
+All songs were written by Carl Bell except where noted.